A telescope set up on a sturdy tripod with an observer adjusting the eyepiece.

 Dew can form on the telescope’s optics on cold nights.
 It can reduce the optical quality of the telescope and make it difficult to observe objects.

-If you want to prevent dew formation on your telescope, there are some steps you can take.
-Take specific measures such as using a dew shield, applying anti-dew solutions, or using a heater.
 To avoid dew formation on your telescope, you should prevent formation dew on your telescope; you should take some measures, like using a dew shield or heater, placing the telescope in a dry spot, or covering it with a tarp when not in use.
 Use a dew shield or a dew heater.

 A dew shield is a device that fits over the front of the telescope tube and blocks dew from forming on the lens.